Rotating Panel Labor Force Surveys

 Now the team has made the dataset openly available.
 The data allow researchers to observe how individuals move between employment states – self-employment, wage work, unemployment, inactivity – and how those flows vary by gender, education level, occupation, and other variables.

-This is an ongoing project and the dataset is expected to grow as governments release further data.
+This is an ongoing project and the dataset will be updated annually as governments release further data.
+Current collections cover the Covid-19 crisis and will be added in the near future.
 Eventually the dataset may shine light on the effects of Covid-19 on labor force participation, allowing researchers to observe how labor market dynamics vary and how the economic recovery progresses across countries.